 Education is a fundamental human right, yet many are not given the opportunity to study, and some have to drop out of school.
 Most developing and underdeveloped countries face substantial challenges when it comes to literacy, despite there being improvements in basic education.

 Other factors, such as population, socioeconomic status, gender inequality, poverty, corruption, emigration, etc., also affect school enrolment and/or dropout rates.
 Thus, a large number of the adult and youth population struggle through reading, writing, and comprehending the current events that are shaping the world today.

 Literacy is essential for human and social development.
-It helps us develop the ability to learn new concepts and gain different skills, which are extremely useful in improving standards of living.
+It helps us develop the ability to learn new concepts and gain different skills, which are extremely useful in improving our standards of living.
 Literacy has a direct impact on health and income, helps create jobs, improves the economy of the country, and promotes equality, democracy, and peace.
 It also helps individuals gain confidence, develop self-esteem, and work towards enhancing their quality of life.
-These are some of the primary reasons why Literacy Day is important, and why it is celebrated every year.
+These are some of the primary reasons why Literacy Day is important and why it is celebrated every year.

 What Is the Scale of Literacy in the World?

 According to UNESCO, over 770 million adults, most of whom are women, cannot read and write, even though the world’s literacy rate has improved over the past 50 years.
 According to worldpopulationreview, the world literacy rate for the global population over 15 years of age is a little over 86%.